 Harmful Mold Growth

-The most obvious sign of mold is visual.
+The most obvious sign of mold is visual – if you see black, green, or white spots on your wood, you likely have a mold problem.
 Another sign is a musty smell.

 Prolonged exposure to mold can lead to health problems.
 People with lung issues or low immune systems are more susceptible to health issues when mold is present.